 Finally, the next decade will see a dramatic increase in our understanding of the cosmos, and perhaps also of extraterrestrial life.
 Next generation telescopes, such as the James Webb Space Telescope andEuropean Extremely Large Telescope, they are ready to redefine our knowledge of the galaxy.

-Advances in computing power will provide SETI a great boost, and we will be able to scan the skies for signs of intelligent life at an ever-faster rate.
+Advances in computing power will provide a big boost to SETI.
+We will be able to scan the skies for signs of intelligent life at a rate ever so fast.
 I want to be clear on this, and make a solemn prediction (free oracles, indeed!): By the end of the next decade, humanity will have counted a million nearby stars.
 This is a large enough number to give us some realistic chance of finding life in the cosmos.
 The odds of discovering that we are not alone in the universe however will be higher than until now.